Towards Understanding Learning in Neural Networks with Linear Teachers: Conclusions

 \section{Conclusions}

 Optimization and generalization are closely coupled in deep-learning.
 Yet both are little understood even for simple models.
 Here we consider perhaps the simplest ``teacher'' model where the ground truth is linear.
 We prove that cross-entropy can be globally minimized by SGD, despite the non-convexity of the loss, and for any initialization scale.
-We are not aware of any such result for non-linear networks (for example NTK optimization results require large initialization scale, and sufficiently wide networks.
-See \citet{ji2019polylogarithmic}).
-Our proof technique uses the notion of loss-violation per epoch, which we believe could be useful elsewhere.
+We are not aware of any such result for non-linear networks (for example NTK optimization results require large initialization scale, and sufficiently wide networks \citep{ji2019polylogarithmic}).
+Our novel proof technique analyzes SGD in an offline setting and uses the notion of loss-violation per epoch, which we believe could be useful elsewhere.

-The question of inductive bias in deep learning has attracted considerable attention recently, since it is key to understanding the good generalization performance of neural networks.
-In our linear teacher case, small initialization scale leads empirically to approximately linear decision boundaries.
-We show that such boundaries are obtained when neurons with same output-weight sign are clustered.
+In our setting, small initialization scale leads empirically to approximately linear decision boundaries.
+We prove that such boundaries are obtained when neurons with same output-weight sign are clustered.
 Empirically we show that such clustering indeed occurs.
-Moreover, we provide sufficient conditions for arriving at such a solution.
+Moreover, we provide sufficient conditions for converging to such clustered solutions.

-Many open questions remain.
-The first is reducing the assumptions when proving convergence to an aligned solution.
-Proving global convergence to such ``simple'' (e.g., low-norm or max-margin) solutions is very challenging, and currently has only been achieved for infinite networks \citep{ChizatB20} or linear networks \citep{WoodworthGLMSGS20}.
-However, it is likely that the linear structure in our case will make this possible via careful study of the dynamics and additional technical tools.
+Several open questions remain.
+The first is reducing the assumptions when proving convergence to a clustered solution.
+Another interesting direction is extending our results to simple non-linear teachers.

-The next natural direction is extending to simple non-linear teachers, such as teachers implemented by small neural nets (e.g., intersection of two halfspaces).
-In this case, we do not expect distribution free results, since the learning problem is hard even for simple models.
-Instead, we anticipate that some conditions on the distribution \citep[e.g., Gaussianity as in][]{brutzkus2017globally,ZhongS0BD17} will be required.

-Finally, our Theorem \ref{thm:difference between clustered leaky ReLus} shows that a linear decision boundary can result from a non-linear network.
-This highlights an interesting difference between the network output $N_{\theta}$ and the classifier corresponding to its sign, where the latter turns out to be simpler than the former.
-It will be interesting to study if such hidden structures arise in other cases.